 Sometimes, halitosis may be caused by illnesses such as lung disease, impaired emptying of the stomach, liver failure, or kidney failure.
 In this case, treating the underlying condition can improve the halitosis as well.

 Here are some tips for getting rid of bad breath:

-- Brush your teeth 3 times a day and floss once daily.
+- Brush your teeth at least 2 times a day and floss at least once daily.

 - Prevent hunger breath by eating regularly and avoiding fasting or skipping meals.